© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Brimsdown Hill, 100m south of Duke's Clump is a scheduled monument protected by Historic England under reference 1010421.
 View the official record →

-Bowl barrow on Brimsdown Hill is a Bronze Age burial mound situated approximately one hundred metres south of Duke's Clump in Wiltshire.
+Bowl barrow on Brimsdown Hill is a Bronze Age funerary monument located in Wiltshire, situated approximately 100 metres south of Duke's Clump.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010421.

 Bowl barrow on Brimsdown Hill, 100m south of Duke's Clump is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010421.